clartaq/cwiki/resources/private/md/Text_Formatting.md

 ## Strikethrough <a name="strikethrough"></a> ##

-Markdown has a number of ways to emphasize text in a paragraph: bold, italic, underline and combinations.
-For some reason it does not have a method for formatting test with a strikethrough, something very useful in collaborative editing.
+Markdown has some ways to emphasize text in a paragraph: bold, italic, underline and combinations.
+For some reason, it does not have a method for formatting text with a strikethrough, something very useful in collaborative editing.
 GFM _does_ include an extension to support formatting with strikethrough.
-Just surround the text with two tildes.
+Surround the text with two tildes.
 For example, `~~strikethrough~~` will produce ~~strikethrough~~.

 ## Code Listings <a name="code-listings"></a> ##